hnkr/Chat_Server/README.md

 ## Working Principle
 - Select based.
 - Thread based.
-2 thread will be in use:
+2 threads will be in use:
     - 1 for listening & conn. / disconn. reqs. & receiving data
     - 1 for sending the received data to all connected clients